Spectral signatures of nonstabilizerness and criticality in infinite matrix product states: Acknowledgments

 \section{Acknowledgments}

 We thank M. A. Rajabpour, J. Ren, M. Bejan, T. Haug, G. Lami, and Y. Ashida for helpful discussions.
 Computational portions of this research were carried out on ARC4 and AIRE, part of the High-Performance Computing facilities at the University of Leeds.
 We acknowledge support by the Leverhulme Trust Research Leadership Award RL-2019-015 and EPSRC Grants EP/Z533634/1, UKRI1337.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 Z.P. acknowledges support by the Erwin Schr\"odinger International Institute for Mathematics and Physics.
+The data that supports the findings of this article is openly available at \cite{data_manuscript}.